Sober Living Resources for Ohio

 Ohio has plenty of excellent sober living houses.
 Despite that, residents of Ohio are often warned against making use of these homes.
 The reason is that after many years of active addiction in Ohio, living in Ohio can be triggering.
 Even at a high-quality sober living home, triggers can be dangerous.
 These triggers can range from chance encounters with former drug dealers and drinking buddies to simply walking through a neighborhood where one used to get intoxicated.
 It is often far easier to develop new behaviors and habits in a new location.

-Moving to Los Angeles to get sober is a great way to make a fresh start.
-Los Angeles, California is a sought-after location for addiction recovery because of its beautiful beaches, idyllic mountains, and thriving arts and culture scene.
+Moving to California to get sober is a great way to make a fresh start.
+Southern California is a sought-after location for addiction recovery because of its beautiful beaches, idyllic mountains, and thriving arts and culture scene.
 This open-minded and health-conscious city makes sober people feel welcome.
-12-step programs like Alcoholics Anonymous and Narcotics Anonymous hold meetings in every LA neighborhood at all hours of the day.
-In fact, in Los Angeles, you’re more likely to encounter a sober person walking down the street than a celebrity!
-But what truly makes Los Angeles great for addiction recovery is the presence of structured sober livings, a type of sober living home that is unique to Los Angeles.
+12-step programs like Alcoholics Anonymous and Narcotics Anonymous hold meetings in every neighborhood at all hours of the day.
+In fact, you’re more likely to encounter a sober person walking down the street than a celebrity!
+But what truly makes Southern California great for addiction recovery is the presence of structured sober livings, a type of sober living home that is unique to the area.
 Structured sober livings offer additional support and recovery resources that most sober living homes do not offer.

 Recover from Addiction at Design for Recovery